4 Best WhatsApp Alternatives in 2024 - Safe & Secure

 4 WhatsApp Alternatives For Private Conversations In 2024

-Whatsapp is one of the most popular instant messaging apps boasting more than two million users.
-The app has gained popularity due to the ease of communication and information sharing options.
+WhatsApp is among the most popular instant messaging apps, boasting over two billion users.
+The app has gained popularity due to its easy communication and information-sharing options.
 However, despite its popularity, there are concerns about Facebook as WhatsApp’s parent company.

-Admittedly, Facebook promises to protect your information from third parties; however, Facebook’s track record in keeping its users’ data private is not exactly spotless.
-There is a lack of knowledge about what other data will be collected — such as your devices, connections usage, location, etc.
+Admittedly, Facebook promises to protect your information from third parties; however, its track record in keeping its users’ data private is not exactly spotless.
+There is a lack of knowledge about what other data will be collected, such as your devices, connection usage, location, etc.

 So where do we go now?

 WhatsApp’s new policies are disturbing to many users.
-Many of them started searching for other messaging apps that will give them similar functionality without intruding into their privacy in unannounced ways.
+Many of them have started searching for other messaging apps that will give them similar functionality without intruding on their privacy unannounced.

 There are plenty of other messengers in the market.
-This article will tell you about three trendy alternatives that you can use instead of WhatsApp if you think that Facebook has gone too far again.
+This article covers four trendy WhatsApp alternatives that you can use if you think that Facebook has gone too far again.

 Why do you mean “secure”?